 Over the recent past, significant attention has been devoted to the generation of magnetic fields in noncentral heavy-ion collisions, where the field strength can reach up to $10^{20}$ G, and which can significantly influence the QCD phases~\cite{Bzdak:2012fr,McLerran:2013hla}.
-The study of QCD under strong magnetic fields has expanded across different contexts, including magnetars, neutron star mergers, and early universe physics.
-A recent review~\cite{Adhikari:2024bfa} (and references therein) presents a thorough discussion of the different contexts where magnetic fields can influence the phase structure and transitions of QCD matter.
+The study of QCD under strong magnetic fields has expanded across different contexts, including magnetars, neutron star mergers, and early Universe physics.
+For comprehensive overviews of the phase structure of QCD in strong magnetic backgrounds, encompassing effective model approaches, lattice QCD results, and different physical contexts in which magnetic fields play a relevant role, see Refs.~\cite{Andersen:2014xxa,Adhikari:2024bfa,Endrodi:2024cqn,Miransky:2015ava,Bandyopadhyay:2020zte} and references therein.
 In this context, accurately modeling the behavior of quark matter under strong magnetic fields requires a careful choice of regularization schemes to avoid unphysical artifacts and ensure reliable predictions, especially when working with nonrenormalizable models.
 The choice of an appropriate regularization scheme is essential for accurately describing magnetized quark matter, as highlighted in previous studies~\cite{PhysRevD.99.116002,Allen:2015paa,Duarte:2015ppa,Duarte:2017nzv}.
 As an example, one may cite a recent work~\cite{Endrodi:2019whh}, where the authors fixed the running coupling of the two-flavor Polyakov extended NJL model (PNJL) by matching its predictions with LQCD results for the baryon spectrum in a strong magnetic background.
 This approach, which preserves the expected decrease of the pseudocritical temperature, $T_{pc}$, with the increase of the magnetic field for both chiral and deconfinement transitions, relies on Schwinger's proper time formalism~\cite{PhysRev.82.664}, where all integrals are regularized without separating vacuum and thermomagnetic contributions.